 Welcome to Year 5W

 Welcome to Year 5!
 I hope that you have all had a lovely summer.
 I am very excited about the year ahead working with your children.
-We have all had a very positive start to the year and the enthusiasm the children have for their learning is incredibly encouraging.

 Please do not hesitate to contact the school office if you have any queries and I will get back to you.